 Define Your Personas

 Sit down and establish who your buyer personas are.
 It’s really easy to say ‘I’ll work with ANYONE’ when your budget is barely covering beer.
 However, that doesn’t guide your business or marketing initiatives.
-By having established, well thought out personas you’re providing the strategy that will help your marketing be feirce and on point.
+By having established, well-thought-out personas you’re providing the strategy that will help your marketing be feirce and on point.

 Rock Social Media

 Social media is free.
 And free is good.
-Even if you do social media advertising, it’s still super cheap and the ROI is phenominal.
+Even if you do social media advertising, it’s still super cheap and the ROI is phenomenal.
 So your job is to know the channels where you’ll have the biggest impact and rock it.
 Not comfortable with Facebook?
 Learn it.
-Think an intern or your neighbors daughter can do it because she ‘understands the Twitter’?
+Think an intern or your neighbor’s daughter can do it because she ‘understands Twitter’?
 Nope.
 Get some help where you can, but take ownership of your social media strategy until you’re able to put some more funds into it.
 That’s when you’ll gain the biggest wins.